eliasbuchwald/-reddit/OAuth2.md

 Refreshing the token
 ------------------

 Access tokens expire after one hour.
 If your app requires access after that time, it must request a refresh token by including `duration=permanent` with the authorization request (see above).
-When the current access token expires, your app should send make another POST request to the access token URL:
+When the current access token expires, your app should send another POST request to the access token URL:

     https://ssl.reddit.com/api/v1/access_token